top of page

 2J7A0278_edited.jpg

-The Story Behind the Story
+About the Story

-Our debut novel, 'Grain of Sand', explores family dynamics, friendship, and first love.
-Beyond the supernatural elements, our story is also a quiet tribute to life’s small moments.
-The ones that are so easily lost in a fast-paced world.
-The setting of our novel is inspired by Dublin, Ireland.
+Our manuscript, Grain of Sand, dives into themes of family dynamics, friendship, and first love, with supernatural elements.
+Our story is also a quiet tribute to life’s small moments.
+The ones that are so easily lost in our fast-paced world.
+The setting is inspired by Dublin, Ireland.
 A city we fell in love with during the years Anna and her husband lived there.

-We’re Anna and Natalia, debut authors and twin sisters (just like Lauren and Alicia in our novel).
+We’re Anna and Natalia, debut authors and twin sisters (just like Lauren and Alicia in our story).
 To the right, you’ll find a photo of us from upper secondary school, taken by our teacher Kenny—enjoy!

-'Grain of Sand' was first written in upper secondary school.
-It started as just another project but quickly became something deeply personal.
+The idea behind Grain of Sand came to us in upper secondary school.
+Writing the manuscript started as just another project but quickly became something deeply personal.
 A reflection of our twin bond and the journey into adulthood.
 Writing together kept us connected as our lives began to move in different directions.
 Today, we’re both “grown up,” working as engineers, and this story remains our shared secret world.

 Where do you get the most inspired?